rat10/nng/inclusion.md

 ## Configurable Semantics

 RDF literals can be used to introduce RDF with non-standard semantics into the data.
-Many such semantics are possible, like un-assertedness, referential opacity, closed world assumption, unique name assumption, combinations thereof, etc. To introduce a graph with specific semantics, it is *transcluded*, e.g.:
+Many such semantics are possible, like un-assertedness, referential opacity, closed world assumption, unique name assumption, combinations thereof, etc. To introduce a graph with specific semantics, it is *included*, e.g.:
 ```
-:Alice :said [ nng:transcludes ":s :p :o. :a :b :c"^^nng:Graph
+:Alice :said [ nng:includes ":s :p :o. :a :b :c"^^nng:Graph
                nng:semantics nng:Quote ]
 ```
-If no semantics is specified, the graph literal is transcluded according to regular RDF semantics, just like `owl:imports`` transcludes an RDF file into a graph.
-Just like an ontology imported via `owl:imports` the transcluded graph can not be modified in the transcluding graph.
-The semantics of the transclusion specify which operations may be performed on the transcluded graph.
-A quoted transclusion for example is not amenable to entailments and is not asserted either.
+If no semantics is specified, the graph literal is included according to regular RDF semantics, just like `owl:imports` includes an RDF file into a graph.
+Just like an ontology imported via `owl:imports` the included graph can not be modified in the including graph.
+[TODO] scrub this?

+The semantics of the inclusion specify which operations may be performed on the included graph.
+A quoted inclusion for example is not amenable to entailments and is not asserted either.

-To prevent problems with monotonicity, specific transclusion properties for each semantics can be specified, e.g.
+To prevent problems with monotonicity, specific inclusion properties for each semantics can be specified, e.g.
 ```
-:Alice :said [ nng:transcludesQuote ":s :p :o. :a :b :c"^^nng:Graph ]
+:Alice :said [ nng:quotes ":s :p :o. :a :b :c"^^nng:Graph ]
 ```
-This provides an extra guarantee that no entailments are derived from the transcluded graph before a semantics configuration has been retrieved that might forbid such an operation.
+This provides an extra guarantee that no entailments are derived from the included graph before a semantics configuration has been retrieved that might forbid such an operation.

 To provide even more comfort, specific semantic modifiers like eg. QUOTE can be defined and prepended to a graph literal (also omitting the datatype declaration), creating a nested graph with the specified semantics:
 ```